-2.3.1 Keehi BMP Activities
+6.3.2 Keehi BMP Activities

-During the Monitoring Year, DOT-HWYS will track continue to track operational BMPs conducted within the Keehi Watershed monitoring site's drainage areas to evaluate the effectiveness at reducing pollutant concentrations and flow.
+HDOT will track operational BMPs conducted within the Keehi Watershed monitoring site's drainage areas to evaluate the effectiveness at reducing pollutant concentrations and flow.
 BMPs evaluated will include the following:

 - Landscaping maintenance and litter removal, including the frequency and quantity of material removed/disposed. - Street sweeping, including the frequency, coverage, and quantity of material removed/disposed. - Manhole and inlet cleaning, including the frequency and quantity of material removed/disposed.